 Maybe it starts with a recommendation from a friend, or a post you see on Instagram.
 A cheap flight that you randomly found online, a long layover or a crazy close your eyes, spin the globe and go where your finger lands?
-Whichever way it may be, I’m sure that somewhere soon after you’d Google the city.
+Whichever way it may be, I’m sure that somewhere soon after you’d Google.

 Praise be to the Google gods but of course, the methods of Googling may vary.
-For me, my method starts with Googling the city, then immediately clicking on Images (Google images) and from the pictures, then decide if the place is worth digging deeper into.
+For me, I start by Googling the city, then immediately clicking on Images (Google images) and from the pictures decide if the place is worth digging deeper into.

 Lisbon is hilly which made it easy for us to access its spectacular views.
 It is also a coastal city, which literally brought a fresh perspective on my experience there.
 Lisbon's architecture resonates its authenticity and evidence of its rich history is always within reach.